Skip to content

 JCloakEntrypoint

 The JCloakEntrypoint is the most important annotation.
 Without it’s existance, jCloak won’t work.
-It should be used on the class that is being loaded first.
+As its name suggests, it should be used on the class that is being loaded first.
 This is typically the Main class.

 @JCloakEntrypoint